 The Gantt Chart is a commonly used term in the workplace.
-The problem is that not all of us know what it means and how it can improve project planning.
-At first sight, Gantt charts may seem intimidating, but they aren't as complicated as you might think.
+The problem is that not all of us know what it means and how it improves project planning.
+At first sight, Gantt charts seem intimidating, but they aren't as complicated as you think.

 What Is a Gantt Chart Used For?

 A Gantt chart is a stacked bar chart designed to show a project's timeline, including its tasks.
-This way, your team can visualize the project schedule, upcoming milestones, and a general project timeline.
+This way, your team visualizes the project schedule, upcoming milestones, and a general project timeline.
 A Gantt chart is used for project planning, showing what's scheduled to be done on specific days.

-With the help of this tool, team members and project managers can view start and end dates, along with milestones of the project schedule.
-The Gantt charts may include several horizontal bars, each representing a task, while its length shows how long the task will take.
+With the help of this tool, team members and project managers view start and end dates, along with milestones of the project schedule.
+The Gantt charts include several horizontal bars, each representing a task, while its length shows how long the task takes.
 A Gantt chart's common components include the task's date and duration, task owner, and milestones.

 What Is the Purpose of a Gantt Chart?

 Project managers and team members use a Gantt chart because it helps them monitor every aspect of a project.
-This tool can be used for planning, scheduling, assigning, and tracking projects from start to completion.
+This tool is used for planning, scheduling, assigning, and tracking projects from start to completion.

 Simple Gantt Chart

-Most of the time, companies will use software such as Excel or Google sheets to create simple Gantt charts.
-These two programs can perfectly track a project's progress and provide an axis overview of the tasks.
-We will talk more about this later.
+Most of the time, companies use software such as Excel or Google Sheets to create simple Gantt charts.
+These two programs perfectly track a project's progress and provide an axis overview of the tasks.

-You will use project management software for projects requiring more input and versatile planning options.
-ActiveCollab is a flawless project management software that you can use for this purpose.
-You can add tasks and start and end dates, track milestones, your team members, and their work, to name a few.
+You use project management software for projects requiring more input and versatile planning options.
+ActiveCollab is a flawless project management software that you use for this purpose.
+You add tasks and start and end dates, track milestones, your team members, and their work, to name a few.

 Timeline Gantt Chart

-A Gantt chart can be explained in various ways depending on who you ask.
+A Gantt chart is explained in various ways depending on who you ask.
 In most cases, it's viewed as a bar chart that shows the scope within a specific timeframe.
 It describes the connection between efforts put into the project and time spent on the project.